CMS-Enterprise/batcave-omnibus/README.md

 3. The tool MUST not require an additional runtime, (i.e. Python, Java, Node)
 4. The tool MUST target Alpine Linux for it's binary

-These rules exists to keep the image as small as possible which decreases the amount of time each job takes in the pipeline.
+These rules exist to keep the image as small as possible which decreases the amount of time each job takes in the pipeline.

 - [Anchore Grype](https://github.com/anchore/grype)